-Dr. Hung & Associates Dental Center offers various kinds of oral surgery, such as: removal of impacted wisdom teeth, gum graft surgery, periodontal surgery…
+Dr. Hung & Associates Dental Center offers various kinds of oral surgery, such as: removal of impacted wisdom tooth, gum graft surgery, periodontal surgery…

 Wisdom tooth extraction is a surgical procedure to remove one or more wisdom teeth — the four permanent adult teeth located at the back corners of your mouth on the top and bottom.

-If a wisdom tooth doesn’t have room to grow (impacted wisdom tooth), resulting in pain, infection or other dental problems, you’ll likely need to have it pulled.
+If a wisdom tooth doesn’t have room to grow (impacted wisdom tooth), this would result in pain, infection or other dental problems.
+You’ll need to have it pulled.
 Wisdom tooth extraction may be done by a dentist or an oral surgeon.

 To prevent potential future problems, some dentists and oral surgeons recommend wisdom tooth extraction even if impacted teeth aren’t currently causing problems.